-- 1) High School Schedules: - Chaparral High School (7 year long) - Gadsden High School, (7 year long) - Santa Teresa High School (7 year long) - Alta Vista Early College High School (10 year long; 5 per semester) - 2) Schedule changes are only granted for the following reasons: - The student is misplaced in a class and does not have the necessary skills or prerequisites. - b) The student has taken the course before and successfully completed it. - c) A senior needs a required course for graduation. - d) The principal will be the final authority in approving all schedule changes. - 3) In order to enroll in a course, students must have been enrolled in and successfully completed the prerequisites for that course in the previous semesters. - 4) Students will be enrolled in required courses appropriate to their grade classification and ability. - 5) Students not present the first the first 10 consecutive days of school (No Shows) will forfeit their class choices during pre-registration.
+- 1) High School Schedules: - Chaparral High School (7 year long) - Gadsden High School, (7 year long) (4 per semester classes) - Santa Teresa High School (7 year long) - Alta Vista Early College High School (12 year long; 6 per day, A/B Schedule) - 2) Schedule changes are only granted for the following reasons: - a) The student is misplaced in a class and does not have the necessary skills or prerequisites. - b) The student has taken the course before and successfully completed it. - c) A senior needs a required course for graduation. - d) The principal will be the final authority in approving all schedule changes. - 3) In order to enroll in a course, students must have been enrolled in and successfully completed the prerequisites for that course in the previous semesters. - 4) Students will be enrolled in required courses appropriate to their grade classification and ability. - 5) Students not present the first the first 10 consecutive days of school (No Shows) will forfeit their class choices during pre-registration.
 If classes are a forfeit, students may select classes from those that still remain open. - 6) No class fees will be refunded after student has been enrolled in a course 10 or more days. - 7) Students who enroll in any one of the High Schools after the first six (6) weeks may not receive credit for that semester, pending appeal to the principal/designee.
 The only exception is a student transferring from another school in which they were enrolled immediately prior to registration at GISD High Schools.